Azure/azure-sdk-for-java/sdk/core/azure-core-test/TestProxyMigrationGuide.md

 When running tests in Playback mode, the `test-proxy` automatically checks out the appropriate tag in each local assets repo and performs testing.

 #### Running tests in `Record` mode
-After running tests in record mode, the newly updated recordings will be available within the associated `.assets` repository.
+1) After running tests in record mode, the newly updated recordings no longer be in the azure-sdk-for-java repo.
-You can then, view the changes before [pushing the updated recordings][asset_sync_push] to the assets repo.
+   These updates will be reflected in a git-excluded `.assets folder` at the root of the repo.
+2) You can `cd` into the folder containing your package's recordings and use `git status` to view the recording updates.
-You can either use `CLI` command to push the recordings.
+   Verify the updates, and use the following command to push these recordings to the `azure-sdk-assets` repo:
-CLI

-`test-proxy push <path-to-assets-json>`
+    ```ps
+        C:/repo/sdk-for-java/>test-proxy push -a <path-to-assets-json-file>
+    ```
+3) The above command will push the updated recordings to the `azure-sdk-assets` repo.
+How to set up and use the proxy can be found [here](https://github.com/Azure/azure-sdk-tools/blob/main/tools/test-proxy/Azure.Sdk.Tools.TestProxy/README.md#installation).

 ### Adding sanitizers
 Since the test proxy doesn't use [`RecordNetworkCallPolicy`][RecordNetworkCallPolicy], tests don't use the `RecordingRedactor` to sanitize values in recordings.
 Instead, sanitizers (as well as matchers) can be registered on the proxy as detailed in [this][sanitizers] section of the proxy documentation.
 Custom sanitizers can be registered using [`TestProxySanitizer`][test_proxy_sanitizer] respective SDK test classes.